Business

 Step 8: Competitive positioning

-Step 9: Transparent communication
+Step 9: Open line communication

 Step 10: Monetization strategy

-Step 11: Legal and compliance considerations
+Step 11: Legal and compliance issues

 Step 12: Customer support